Dynamsoft/barcode-reader-javascript-samples/1.hello-world/14.read-video-webview/android/README.md

-# Hello-world for WebView - Dynamsoft Barcode Reader Sample
+# Hello-world for Android WebView - Dynamsoft Barcode Reader Sample

 This sample demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) JS Edition in Android.